CNAG-Biomedical-Informatics/pheno-ranker/docs/algorithm.md

 ## Step 4: Flatten JSON for target patient

-If we are working with a target patient, the JSON file is flattened using the same procedure as in step one.
-Subsequently, the binary digit for the patient is calculated based on the global hash, excluding any patient-specific variables.
+When working with a target patient's data from a JSON file, it is flattened using the same method as described in step one.
+We then calculate the patient's binary vector using the global hash derived from the cohort, omitting any variables unique to the patient.
+This approach of excluding patient-specific variables makes it easier to search within unrelated databases that contain pre-computed data.

 ## Step 5: Compute metrics